Learning Speed Adaptation for Flight in Clutter: Framework

 \subsection{Hierarchical Policy Optimization}

 Traditionally, $v^{\dagger}$ is conservatively determined in advance based on the user's observations of the environment to ensure safety.
-However, such an approach does not reasonably take advantage of the perception capabilities of the sensors, the performance of the algorithmic system, and the maneuverability of the vehicle.
-Instead, jointly optimizing the agility and trajectory to optimize (\ref{eq:RL obj}) can further unlock the potential of the system.
+However, such an approach does not reasonably take advantage of the performance of the hardware and algorithmic systems.
+Instead, jointly optimizing the speed constraint and trajectory to optimize (\ref{eq:RL obj}) can further unlock the potential of the system.